SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 1 -> 100)``

-    Number of improvements to make too the LBG positions before stopping.
+    Number of improvements to make to the LBG positions before stopping.

-    Higher iterations will result in more accurate results, if no more improvements can be made the process will stop early
+    Higher iterations will result in more accurate results.
+If no more improvements can be made the process will stop early

  Cache Result

     ``Values: Boolean (True | False)``

-    When enabled, if all of the settings above have remained the same the result of the LBG Sampling will not be regenerated on the next run.
-Which saves processing time and is very useful for PFMs like LBG Circular Scribbles.
+    When enabled, if all of the settings above have remained the same the result of the LBG Sampling will not be regenerated on the next run, which saves processing time and is very useful for PFMs like LBG Circular Scribbles.

 ----